thachck/tube.vim/README.md

 default: 'terminal'
 ```

-Use this setting to specify the terminal emulator of your choice.
+Use this setting to set the terminal emulator of your choice.
 At the moment
 only iTerm and Terminal are supported.